iogf/crocs/README.md

 Crocs is under heavy development, there are a lot of interesting things left to be implemented and also heavy optmizations.

+**Notes**

+The actual algorithm used is not efficient both in terms of memory and cpu usage.
+A more sophisticated algorithm will be implemented as early as i get free time.
+Crocs actually has the goal of being a proof of concept however it is likely to work for many situations.

 # Install

 **Note:** Work with python3 only.